 - Nice place to sit and relax while sightseeing

 - See also: Mozart monument | Butterfly House

 When Napoleon’s troops withdrew from Vienna in 1809, clutching the Treaty of Schönbrunn and their souvenir fridge magnets, the mess they left behind demanded a redesign of the area around the Hofburg palace.

-The park offers pleasant views of its historical surrounds, a shortcut to the Albertina museum (out the main gate to the northeast), a little respite from sightseeing crowds, and four monuments and statues, which you can see in the slideshow below:
+The Burggarten – now managed by the federal garden services (the Bundesgärten) – offers wonderful views of its historical surrounds, a place to enjoy some greenery in the middle of a city, a shortcut to the Albertina museum (out the main gate to the northeast), a little respite from sightseeing crowds, and four monuments and statues:

-- The Mozart monument (completed in 1896 and moved to the Burggarten in 1953)
+- The famous Mozart monument (completed in 1896 and moved to the Burggarten in 1953)

 - Hercules and the Nemean lion (created around the turn of the 19th century and incorporated into a small fountain feature in the Burggarten pond in 1948)

 - Franz I – husband of Empress Maria Theresia – on his horse (from 1781 and moved here in 1819)

 - Emperor Franz Joseph (from 1903 and moved here in 1957)